Are aptitude tests an accurate measure of a candidate's ability?

-If that doesn't convince you, then here's something that surely will–using aptitude tests for hiring gives a business just 1 in 50 bad hires vs. 1 in 5 if it doesn't use them!
+If that doesn't convince you, then here's something that surely will–using aptitude tests for hiring gives a business just 1 in 50 bad hires vs. 1 in 5 if they doesn't use aptitude tests.

 They provide a better insight into a candidate's personality, integrity, ability to fit into an existing team, and additionally eliminate the possibility of unconscious bias from recruiters.